wisdom-oss/api-gateway/README.md

 Currently, the configuration is hardcoded into the `*.jar`  files during the build process.
 However, this may change in the future.
 Information about this will be presented here

+## Allowing CORS (Dangerous!!)

+With this development release you are able to allow CORS for special clients and environments.
+This is done by setting the following parameters:

+- Environment Variable
+Please set the following environment variable to a value of your choice: `CORS_BYPASS_TOKEN`

+- HTTP Request Header
+Set the Header `X-CORS-BYPASS` to the value of the previously set environment variable

+After setting those two headers you should be able to work with CORS Requests

+> **WARNING**
+> Sharing the values of any parameter may cause the leaking of Authorization Keys, API secrets and
+> other sensitive information.
+If you are not sure if you really need this feature, please do not
+> configure it!